Language

 Civic Education Program

-USAID’s Civic Education Program exemplifies how USAID catalyzes civic education development.
-Through the program, USAID strengthens Georgia’s civic education by: 1) improving student-led civic and democratic engagement in schools; 2) promoting private sector engagement in civic education at the school level; and 3) improving students’ ability and proficiency to responsibly use and harness technology to participate in civic activities and public discourse about important issues in Georgian society.
+USAID’s Civic Education Program strengthens Georgia’s civic education by: 1) improving student-led civic and democratic engagement in schools; 2) promoting private sector engagement in civic education at the school level; and 3) improving students’ ability and proficiency to responsibly use and harness technology to participate in civic activities and public discourse about important issues in Georgian society.

 Civil Society Engagement Program

-USAID’s Civil Society Engagement Program supports Georgia's civil society sector to become stronger and more sustainable, and better able to promote civic engagement and advance citizen-centered democratic processes in Georgia’s diverse communities.
-By partnering with civil society to give Georgia’s citizens more opportunities to address the issues that affect their communities, USAID fosters improved governance and greater citizen participation in democratic processes.
+USAID’s Civil Society Engagement Program supports Georgia's civil society sector to become stronger and more sustainable, and better able to build community resilience and promote citizen-centered democratic processes in Georgia’s diverse communities.
+By partnering with a diverse range of civic actors at the national, regional, and local levels, Georgia’s citizens have greater opportunities and agency to engage in democratic governance processes and civic life around the issues that matter in their communities.

 Critical Infrastructure Cybersecurity Program

-USAID supports the Government of Georgia and critical infrastructure entities to strengthen their cybersecurity capabilities.
-USAID, through the Critical Infrastructure Cybersecurity Program, supports the full implementation of Georgia’s Law on Information Security and the alignment of cybersecurity legislation with European Union directives.
-USAID also helps develop the human capital of Georgia’s cybersecurity professionals through management training and tabletop exercises.
-In addition, USAID supports policy reforms to allow critical infrastructure entities to utilize cloud and off-premises data storage for disaster recovery and backup, strengthening information security.
+USAID supports the Government of Georgia and critical infrastructure entities to strengthen their cybersecurity resilience.
+USAID, through the Critical Infrastructure Cybersecurity Program, supports the full implementation of Georgia’s Law on Information Security and its alignment of cybersecurity laws with European Union directives, in addition to building the human capital of Georgia’s cybersecurity professionals through management training and tabletop exercises.
+USAID also supports policy reforms to allow critical infrastructure entities to utilize cloud and off-premises data storage for disaster recovery and backup, strengthening information security.

 Economic Governance Program

-USAID’s Economic Governance Program promotes improved economic governance and regulation in Georgia.
-Through the activity, USAID strengthens Georgia’s ability to attract private sector investment by bolstering economic reform processes and promoting reforms to make Georgia’s business environment more transparent, predictable, consistent, inclusive, and cost-effective.
-This increased capacity and commitment to attracting private sector investment provides Georgia with more economic resources to drive prosperity and job creation.
+USAID’s Economic Governance Program partners with the Government of Georgia to support the regulatory environment around business and promote evidence-based policymaking, while supporting Georgia to meet the requirements of the EU-Georgia Deep and Comprehensive Free Trade Agreement.
+Through the activity, USAID strengthens Georgia’s ability to attract private sector investment by supporting economic reforms that make Georgia’s business environment more transparent, predictable, consistent, inclusive, and cost-effective.
+This increased capacity and commitment to attract domestic and international private sector investment provides Georgia with more economic resources to drive prosperity and job creation.

 Economic Security Program

-USAID’s Economic Security Program supports Georgia’s economic sectors with the highest long-term potential to drive prosperity.
+USAID’s Economic Security Program works in partnership with the Government of Georgia and private sector partners to support Georgia’s economic sectors with the highest long-term potential to drive prosperity.
 These include intellectual services, light manufacturing, creative industries, and tourism.
 Through the activity, USAID provides technical assistance and cost-share grants to enhance growth and productivity in these four target sectors.
 This assistance helps develop value chains; enhances the viability of micro, small, and medium-sized enterprises; supports a more skilled workforce; and facilitates public-private partnerships.
-The activity leverages local resources and facilitates collaboration between government and the private sector to help Georgia build the capacity to plan, finance, and implement its own solutions to development challenges
+The activity leverages local resources and facilitates collaboration between the government and the private sector to help Georgia build the capacity to plan, finance, and implement its own solutions to development challenges.

 Elections and Political Processes Support

-USAID supports citizen-centered democratic political processes to ensure that the needs and interests of Georgian citizens are well-represented through political processes.
-USAID supports the Consortium for Elections and Political Process Strengthening to build the capacity of political parties, citizen groups, municipal governments, and Georgia’s election administration to promote and engage in citizen-centered political processes, solidifying the foundation for democratic politics and governance in Georgia.
+USAID supports citizen-centered democratic political processes to ensure that the needs and interests of Georgian citizens are well-represented through democratic political processes.
+Through the Consortium for Elections and Political Process Strengthening, USAID builds the capacity of political parties, citizen groups, and Georgia’s election management bodies to promote and engage in citizen-centered political processes, solidifying the foundation for democratic politics and governance in Georgia.

-USAID contributes to free and fair electoral and political processes in Georgia by promoting accountability and integrity in elections.
 With USAID support, ISFED advances a robust electoral framework through comprehensive recommendations and evidence-based advocacy for electoral reforms.
-USAID also supports ISFED to provide the public with independent and impartial assessments of elections and related political processes through sophisticated and innovative methods, while building public confidence in electoral processes through timely detection and reaction to electoral irregularities and tracking the handling of violations by the election administration and relevant agencies.
+USAID also supports ISFED to provide the public with independent and impartial assessments of elections and related political processes through sophisticated and innovative methods, while building public confidence in electoral processes through timely detection and reaction to electoral irregularities, and providing recommendations to the election administration and relevant agencies to address these violations.

 Free, Fair and Equal Electoral-Political 2019-2022 Cycle in Georgia